All links go directly to official Sontag, Mississippi government websites.

 Regular MeetingsPublic Sessions

 Notable landmarks in Sontag include the Sontag Baptist Church, a central gathering place for the community, and the historic Sontag School, which has served as an educational institution for many years.
-The area is characterized by its rural charm and agricultural landscape, with many residents engaged in farming and related industries.
+The area is characterized by its rural charm and agricultural scene, with many residents engaged in farming and related industries.
 Historically, Sontag has been a part of the timber and agriculture economy, contributing to the development of Lawrence County in the late 19th and early 20th centuries.
 The community continues to reflect its heritage through local events and gatherings that celebrate its history and culture.

 Jail & Inmate Records